Azure/Enterprise-Scale/docs/Deploy/Deploy-platform-infra.md

 __Definitions:__ All the definitions (`policy`, `role` and `policySet`) have to be deployed on the 'YourCompanyName' Management Group scope and with this in the 'YourCompanyName'.parameters.json file.
 >Note: In the Azure portal `policySetDefinitions` is also known as an initiative.
 It represents a set of Azure Policy definition.

 __Assignments :__ The assignments (`role`, `policy`) can be deployed at any Management Group scope as long as the definition exisits on the same scope or above.
 To simplify the management, it is highly recommended to reduce the number of scopes where you assign Azure Policy and RBAC roles.
-In the Enterprise scale reference implementation we recommend to do assignment at the following three scopes only:
+In the Enterprise-Scale reference implementation we recommend to do assignment at the following three scopes only:

 * 'YourCompanyName' __Management Group__ scope for all companywide policies
 * Platform Subscription scope for Azure Policy deploying Platform resourses